Arts / What’s on in Canberra this weekend? - Canberra CityNews

 BILK Gallery in Manuka is now seeking proposals and expressions of interest for a limited number of exhibitions in 2017 and 2018.
 These could be a solo exhibition, installations, experimental works or group exhibitions – specific to jewellery and objects in metal or glass.
 Proposals until February 28 to bilk.com.au

-REGISTRATIONS are now open For “RAW Comedy”, Australia’s largest open-mic comedy competition.
-Registrations to rawcomedy.com.au

-REGISTRATIONS are now open for Melbourne International Comedy Festival’s national secondary school comedy competition, “Class Clowns”.
-To register visit comedyfestival.com.au/2017/classclowns
+SCOTS/ENGLISH duo Winter Wilson are performing in Canberra this Saturday, with new young local folk band The Lowlands (Ella Hunt – guitar & voice, Joel Davy – cello & voice and Sammy O’Brien – drums).
+Canberra Irish Club, 6 Parkinson Street, Weston, bookings to trybooking.com/246960

+Theatre:SHADOW House Pits theatre is behind a sensational show/party running this week, featuring “Trinculo’s Shadow”, the KREWD sisters and Acoustic Theatre Troupe performing Lucy Matthews’ new feminist rock musical “Ophelia’s Shadow”.
+First drinks are free.
+Shadow House Party at the Courtyard Studio, Canberra Theatre Centre, January 17-21, bookings to canberratheatrecentre.com.au/show/shadow-house-party CHILD Players ACT are staging an original adaptation of “the Wizard of Oz” by director BJ Anyos and Georgia Pike this week.
+The two week January school holiday programs and musical productions have now become a regular Child Players ACT activity.
+Theatre 3, Acton 11am and 2pm, January 19, 20 and 21.
+Bookings to canberrarep.org.au or 6257 1950 or at the door.

-Theatre“PETER Pan the musical” is a lavish musical directed by Anita Davenport for Ickle Pickle Productions.
+“PETER Pan the musical” is a lavish musical directed by Anita Davenport for Ickle Pickle Productions.
 At Belconnen Theatre until January 21.
 Bookings to canberraticketing.com.au or 6275 2700.
-“The Listies 6D” is full of things that kids love to laugh at as its comedians parody pop culture, celebrities, parents, computer games and movies.
-At The Q – Queanbeyan Performing Arts Centre, Thursday to Saturday, January 12-14.
-Bookings to theq.net.au or 6285 6290.

-THE National Portrait Gallery’s summer exhibition, “The Popular Pet Show”, on display until March 13.
-Bookings to portrait.gov.au or at the information desk at the Gallery and young people under 18 are free.
-“Family space: Pets Backyard” is a program of creative activities inspired by “The Popular Pet Show” for families to enjoy together.
+Exhibitions:M16 ARTSPACE has “Intersections”, “aethēr” Lucy Palmer (an affiliated exhibition of (r)evolve, the AusGlass Conference 2017) and “The Earth Element: Life’s Fragility” by Marilyn Stretton.
+All at 21 Blaxland Crescent Griffith, 12pm-5pm Wednesday to Sunday until February 5.
+Opening night 6pm, Thursday, January 19, all welcome.

 THE Royal Australian Mint is now showcasing the story of Stuart Devlin, Geelong-born designer of Australia’s circulating coins and goldsmith and jeweller to Queen Elizabeth II in an exhibition called “The Designer with the Midas Touch”.
 On show will be the Wiltshire Staysharp Knife MK1 and scabbard, furniture, tableware and candelabra that lit up dining rooms of the rich and powerful.
-Until April 2017.“PETER Hislop, photographer: People, Performances and Places” is an exhibition that looks back 40 years to the beginning of Hislop’s remarkable work in documenting Canberra’s fine music performance and performers.
-At the High Court of Australia, to January 25.
-Free.

-THE Australian War Memorial “The Holocaust: witnesses and survivors”, a show that includes over 85 collection items from both institution.
-It also features the artwork of Australian official war artist Alan Moore.

-“ARTEFACTS” is a mixed media exhibition of buried treasure and found from “The Tower”, Belconnen Community Service’s Communications and Community Development office.
-On show gallery@bcs, Belconnen Community Centre (not Belconnen Arts Centre) Swanson Court, Belconnen, Monday to Friday 9am to 5pm until January 13.
+Until April 2017.

 “THE Sell: Australian Advertising, 1790s to 1990s” at the National Library of Australia until April 25.
 FREE exhibition.